MANIFESTO FOR MY UN-USELESS REVIEWS

 my original inspiration was japanese anarchist kenji kawakami, and his chindōgu 珍道具 art movement. in short it is a parody of "the suffocating historical dominance of conservative utility", where instead chindōgu 珍道具 finds joy in things that are almost useless, thus un-useless.

-and to some extend that inspired the way i went about designating genres to video games, that are otherwise useless for actually categorizing the game, but there is joy to be found in the almost useless nature of the categories, that celebrate the uniqueness of the games in question, and with the added intend at poking fun at "efficient" categories, that while more efficient, flattens the game they categorize, or have baggage attached.
+and to some extent that inspired the way i went about designating genres to video games, that are otherwise useless for actually categorizing the game, but there is joy to be found in the almost useless nature of the categories, that celebrate the uniqueness of the games in question, and with the added intend at poking fun at "efficient" categories, that while more efficient, flattens the game they categorize, or have baggage attached.

 to further prove this point, i'd like to look at some of the central tenents of the chindōgu 珍道具 movement, the so called "10 commandments", and see how they apply to my style: